css-turing/css-turing.github.io/content/projects/labour_flow_networks.md

 ## Scenario analysis

 Here we demonstrate the impact of a shock that changes the occupations present within the Science & tech sector, and where these jobs are geographically located.
-Such a shock could result from rapid technological advancements (e.g. the advent of large language models such as ChatGPT), tranforming the type and location of jobs as firms adapt.
+Such a shock could result from rapid technological advancements (e.g. the advent of large language models such as ChatGPT) transforming jobs within the industry as firms adapt.

 ![](/images/projects/short_sic_shockposition_industry13.gif "800px")
 ![](/images/projects/short_reg_shockposition_industry13.gif "800px")